 Anodized aluminum parts are specified in many military, automotive, aircraft, and appliance applications.
 Anodizing can be used to simulate various materials such as brass, copper, and bronze at a fraction of the cost of those materials.
 The anodizing and printing processes allow exceptional sharpness and resolution of a copy.
 Parts may be selectively dyed with additional colors, permitting multiple colors to be used on the same part.

-Certain anodized colors tend to fade in ultraviolet light, so care must be taken when selecting colors which will be exposed to direct sunlight.
+Certain anodized colors tend to fade in ultraviolet light, so care must be taken when selecting colors that will be exposed to direct sunlight.
 Matching custom colors is very difficult because the colors are dyed and not printed.
 Additional color matching tolerance must be allowed when a custom color is specified.

-Anodized parts are often used in conjunction with other processes to create unique and lasting products such as etched nameplates, screen printed nameplates and lithographed nameplates.
+Anodized parts are often used in conjunction with other processes to create unique and lasting products such as etched nameplates, screen printed nameplates, and lithographed nameplates.

 Finishes on aluminum to be anodized are applied prior to anodizing.
-They include polished aluminum, satin brushed, and non-specular matte.
+They include polished aluminum, satin-brushed, and non-specular matte.

-Anodizing is forced oxidation of aluminum using sulfuric acid with controlled time and direct current to open the pores of the aluminum, then introducing a dye which becomes an integral part of the aluminum.
+Anodizing is forced oxidation of aluminum using sulfuric acid with controlled time and direct current to open the pores of the aluminum, then introducing a dye that becomes an integral part of the aluminum.
 By applying an anodizing resist using a stencil or screen, color can be selectively dyed into the material, creating one or more anodized colors on the product.

-Outdoor: Good (dependent on color selected)
+Outdoor: Good (dependent on the color selected)

-Aircraft and aeronautical: Used near hydraulic fluids, skydrol and other fluids
+Aircraft and aeronautical: Used near hydraulic fluids, skydrol, and other fluids

 Marine and off-shore environments

-Decorative panels, bezels, escutcheons, overlays and nameplates
+Decorative panels, bezels, escutcheons, overlays, and nameplates